YaoQ/zigbee/zigbee-sensor-tutorial.md

 2. Success response:
 [UART] 02 8A 00

+**Note**:
+How to reset ZigBee node device and let it join into the ZigBee gateway？

-Insert the pin to the reset hole and hold, until the green light is blinking very fast.
-If the light is blicking is not fast, just release the pin and insert it again until it is blinking very fast.
+1. Insert the pin to the reset hole and hold, until the green light is blinking very fast.
+2. If the light blinking is not fast, just release the pin and insert it again until it is blinking very fast.

-This will set the zigbee sensor into reset mode.
+3. This will set the ZigBee sensor into reset mode.
+4. Send **Set Permit Join** commands to join

-After a while, gateway will get the following message.
+5. After a while, gateway will get the response--** New Device Joined Indication**

 #### 2. New Device Joined Indication
-Sent after zigbee gateway sends Transport Key to the joining device or received a ZDP Device Announcement.
+Sent after ZigBee gateway sends Transport Key to the joining device or received a ZDP Device Announcement.

 | Attribute name | Type | Note|
 |--------|--------|--------|